ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ## Enable Sorting And Filtering
 |
 | So far, so good.
 But wouldn't it be nice to be able to sort the data to help us see which car is the
 | least/most expensive?
-Well, enabling sorting in ag-Grid is actually quite simple - all you need to
+Well, enabling sorting in AG Grid is actually quite simple - all you need to
 | do is set the `sort` property on the column definitions.
 |
 | ```jsx